ssire/case-tracker-manual/doc/components.md

-# UI Components XML vocabulary
+# User interface widgets vocabulary

 This chapter describes the principal widgets (or UI components) composing the case tracker user interface.

-The widget generation process starts by generating a model of the page using the widget XML vocabulary.
+The widget generation process starts by generating a *page model* using the widget XML vocabulary.
 This vocabulary is often interleaved with page content extracted from the database too.
 It is then transformed to HTML by the pipeline view step and sent to the optional epilogue step or directly copied to the response.

-The resulting HTML contains _class_, _id_ and/or_micro-format_ attributes (i.e. `data-*`) which are used by javascript to implement the user interface behavior.
-In particular the special `data-command="name"` attribute bind an HTML fragment to a command described in the [Commands](./commands.md) chapter.
+The resulting HTML contains _class_, _id_ and _microformat_ attributes (i.e. `data-*`) which are used to connect HTML *host elements* with a combination of Javascript [Commands](./commands.md), [Plugins](./doc/plugins.md), [Filters](./doc/filters.md) and [Bindings](./doc/bindings.md) that implement the widget behavior.

-You can see the widget composition of a page by adding the `.xml` suffix at the end of its URL. (e.g. _/cases/100/activities/1.xml_).
+You can see the page model by adding the `.xml` suffix at the end of the resource URL (e.g. _/cases/100/activities/1.xml_).

 The widgets are presented in alphabetical order, but basically the case tracker is made of top level widgets which are used to render the different pages :